Driving Instructor Training: Frequently Asked Questions

 There are a number of reasons all of which are connected to quality, starting with our commitment to building a driving school working with some of the best driving instructors in the industry.
 To achieve this we had to develop a training course and training aides that produced driving instructors who were coaches.
 These driving instructors have in turn become qualified and gone on to help us train so many more ADI’s together, and so it grows.

 The other thing we do is, prevent trainees from taking tests until they are fully prepared and to achieve this we have to deliver much more training.
 Almost without exception you should be training with us at least once every week from the minute you enrol, more if possible.
-We aim to offer you training locally and at least at one other venue within thirty minutes travelling time.

 • How much home study is required?